-Many mums find that by lying on their side and placing their baby beside them, baby can latch on to the breast easily and feel less restricted.
+Many mums find that by lying on their side and placing their baby beside them, the baby can latch on to the breast easily and feel less restricted.
 You will need to hold newborns close to help them stay latched on, but once they get the hang of things, no assistance should be necessary.
 I personally love this position as it allows me to rest.
-I find that this works especially well for night feeding if baby is co-sleeping with you.
+I find that this works especially well for night feeding if the baby is co-sleeping with you.
 You do not need to even pick up your baby.

 Score!
 The Football Hold

 Some mothers find that using both hands to secure their child to the breast is the most effective.
 This is often referred to as the ‘football hold’.
-When baby is fussy or distracted, this may be necessary to get their attention back to the task at hand, but having a free hand to read a book or magazine while nursing your baby is nice, too.
+When the baby is fussy or distracted, this may be necessary to get their attention back to the task at hand, but having a free hand to read a book or magazine while nursing your baby is nice, too.

 Other helpful tips

-The first week or two after baby’s arrival, mothers need to have peace and quiet while nursing.
+The first week or two after the baby’s arrival, mothers need to have peace and quiet while nursing.
 This helps both of you relax.
 Set up a quiet corner or room for breastfeeding.
 This should be your little corner for breastfeeding and bonding with your newborn baby.

 New mums will also enjoy having a nursing pillow to help cradle baby (relieving pressure off your arms).
 Many women find the U-shaped pillows particularly helpful for nursing.

 Some women find it helps to have their feet raised on a footstool.

 Have your nursing bras washed and ready if you haven’t already started wearing them.